 - All support and associated software to the value of £130

 - 19 x Assessments all available online

-- Award winning qualified priority tutor support by e-mail and telephone
+- Up to 6 months award winning qualified priority tutor support by e-mail and telephone

 - 3 x Mock exams with tutor marking and feedback